-Summer is here and the need for a good cold drink is acute.
-This cucumber ginger lavender lemonade is easy to make, refreshing and fits the purpose.
+Summer is here, and the need for a good cold drink is acute.
+This cucumber ginger lavender lemonade is easy to make, refreshing, and fits the purpose.

 It is only the end of June, but the temperatures are high for this time of year.

-This lemonade is a mandatory drink we need to have in the fridge during this heat wave.
+Lemonade is a mandatory drink we need to have in the fridge during this heat wave.

 - Fresh water

 - Lemons: we will use lemon slices and lemon juice.